JacobPulk/art/README.md

 "Speed" is an estimate of the speed of rendering the resulting images.
 It is intended to be proportional to megapixels per minute.

 `LOW SPEED MIN` is the lowest speed you will accept for an image at the 5th percentile (i.e., for the top of the slowest 5% of images produced by the theme).
-`MEDIAN SPEED MIN` is the lowest speed you will accept for a median image (i.e., half the images may be that slow or slower).
+`MEDIAN SPEED MAX` is the highest speed you will accept for a median image (i.e., half the images will be this slow or slower).
+You would expect this setting to be for a minimum speed, but the previous setting takes care of that.
+Slower median speeds are more likely to result in interesting images.

 <br>